learn2therm/PairProphet/docs/component_docs.md

         **Outputs:** Pandas dataframe(s) containing data sample of specified size.
 We hope to include analytics as a separate output in the future to inform user decisions about sampling.

-    Component 1 formats data for the FAFSA model.
+    Component 1 formats data for the pairpro model.
 The resulting dataframe is pruned to contain only features and target data.

-    **Packages:** os, sys, pandas
+    **Packages:** pandas

 ### **Subcomponent 1**: